gheenc/Computational-Methods/final_project/README.md

 I chose to analyze the Social Determinants of Health (SDOH) dataset, which is a large collection of data collected by different federal entities conjoined together and managed by the Agency for Healthcare Research and Quality (AHRQ).
 The SDOH has been published from 2010-2020 and consists of almost 1,000 variable every county, zip code, and census tract in the US. *I chose to analyze on a county level because it is the highest level of the options.*
 Specifically, I pulled variables from the Provider of Service (POS) dataset and the Area Health Resources Files (AHRF) dataset.

 From the POS dataset, I used the maximum, median, and mean distance to ER, med-surgical ICU, and designated trauma center.
-The POS data is collected by the Centers of Medicaid and Medicare quarterly. *Who fills it out*
+The POS data is collected by the Centers of Medicaid and Medicare quarterly. *Who fills it out* It caluclates them based on the population centroid of each census tract to ensure it is not measuring the farthest distance as a place where no one lives.

 From the AHRF dataset, I used the Rural-Urban Continuum Codes (RUCC) from 2013.
 These codes are originally developed and collected by the USDA every decade.
 The codes for each county in the USA are